Active Brownian and inertial particles in disordered environments: short-time expansion of the mean-square displacement: Active particle in a disordered potential energy landscape

 where $m$ is the particle mass.
 For simplicity, as in many previous studies for inertia \cite{enculescu_active_2011,takatori_inertial_2017,mokhtari_collective_2017,das_local_2019}, we have neglected rotational inertia here which could be included by using a finite moment of inertia \cite{scholz_inertial_2018,lowen_inertial_2020}.

 Now the initial condition average $\ll \cdot \gg$ has to be performed not only over particle positions and orientations but also over the initial particle velocity $\dot{\vec{r}}(0)$.
-The resulting triple-averaged short time expansion of the mean square displacement is now:
+The resulting triple-averaged short-time expansion of the mean square displacement is now:

 where $\sigma^2_v=\ll\dot{x}^2(0)+\dot{y}^2(0)\gg$ is the variance of the initial speed of the particle.
 This result bears different dynamical scaling regimes.
-First of all, for short times the MSD starts ballistically with $t^2$ due to the initial velocities.
+First of all, for short-times the MSD starts ballistically with $t^2$ due to the initial velocities.
 Of course this regime is absent if the particle is initially at rest when $\sigma^2_v=0$.
-Remarkably, for very small amounts of initial velocity, the leading behaviour is governed by the term $t^3$, {\it cubic\/} in time, as the prefactor is positive.
+Remarkably, for $\sigma^2_v \ll D\gamma/m$ the leading behavior is governed by the term $t^3$, {\it cubic\/} in time, as the prefactor is positive.
 Please note that for an initially thermalized particle with a Maxwellian velocity distribution, the prefactor is negative, implying the absence of this cubic regime.
 Finally, the presence of an external disordered force field now contributes to the $t^4$ term as does the self-propulsion.
 This is plausible, as if on average a constant (external or internal self-propulsion) force is present, then the particle is constantly accelerated which leads to the $t^4$-scaling.
-Consequently, for $\sigma^2_v \ll D\gamma/m \ll \overline{F_i^2}/\gamma^2$ there are {\it three} subsequent scaling regimes: from initially ballistic, over to the cubic regime and finally to the constant acceleration regime.\\ The typical crossover time between the $t^2$ and $t^3$ scalings and the one between $t^3$ and $t^4$ are referred to as $t^c_{2\rightarrow 3}$ and $t^c_{3\rightarrow 4}$.
+Consequently, for $\sigma^2_v \ll D\gamma/m \ll \overline{F_i^2}/\gamma^2+v_0^2$ there are {\it three} subsequent scaling regimes: from initially ballistic, over to the cubic regime and finally to the constant acceleration regime.\\ The typical crossover time between the $t^2$ and $t^3$ scalings and the one between $t^3$ and $t^4$ are referred to as $t^c_{2\rightarrow 3}$ and $t^c_{3\rightarrow 4}$.
 Their values are:

 where we assume that both prefactors of $t^3$ and $t^4$ in Eq.(\ref{19}) are positive.

 Using Langevin dynamics computer simulations, we have compared the theoretical short-time expansion with simulation data in Figure \ref{Fig2}.
 We used for the time evolution of the system a symmetrical stochastic splitting method that separates the stochastic and deterministic parts of the differential equations \cite{bussi_accurate_2007,sivak_using_2013}, with a typical time step of $\Delta t=10^{-10}/D_R$.
 As for the overdamped case, we used a single mode potential field and we averaged the MSD over more than $10^4$ configurations of the initial conditions and the potential.